earlephilhower/arduino-pico/docs/fs.rst

 Opens a file. ``path`` should be an absolute path starting with a slash (e.g. ``/dir/filename.txt``). ``mode`` is a string specifying access mode.
 It can be one of "r", "w", "a", "r+", "w+", "a+".
-Meaning of these modes is the same as for ``fopen`` C function.
+The meaning of these modes is the same as for the ``fopen`` C function.

 ::